eoyilmaz/stalker/docs/source/tutorial.rst

 So what we need to define is a place in our file structure.
-It doesn't need to be a network shared directory but if you are not working alone than it means that everyone needs to reach your data and the simplest way to do this is to place your files in a network share, there are other alternatives like storing your files locally and sharing your revisions with a Software Configuration Management (SCM) system.
+It doesn't need to be a network shared directory but if you are not working alone than it means that everyone needs to reach your data and the simplest way to do this is to place your files in a network share or a SAN storage, there are other alternatives like storing your files locally and sharing your revisions with a Software Configuration Management (SCM) system.
 We are going to see the first alternative, which uses a network share in our fileserver, and this network share is called a :class:`~stalker.core.models.Reposiory` in Stalker.

 A repository is a file path, preferably a path which is mapped or mounted to the same path on every computer in our studio.
 You can have several